robertwoodland/Toooba/README.md

 # Part II Project

+Please note, building Toooba is not required to test the perceptron predictor with ChampSim.

 The `builds/RV64ACDFIMSU_Toooba_bluesim/Mem.hex` file contains CoreMark.
 Building Toooba with `make all` and running the executable simulates CoreMark on Toooba.